hientranea/FlutterDevFest2021/README.md

 # Crypto Tracker

-Team 22
+The app was developed for the Flutter Hackathon competition at DevFest HCM 2021.
+My team won 2nd place 🎉🥈🎉

-An app built for [DevFest 20201 - Flutter Challenge](https://devfesthcm.com/).
+An app built for [DevFest 20201 - Flutter Challenge](https://gdg.community.dev/events/details/google-gdg-ho-chi-minh-city-presents-devfest-hcmc-2021/).

 ## Demo video